saurabhnegi2306/capstone_project3/README.md

 <img width="647" height="330" alt="image" src="https://github.com/user-attachments/assets/637580af-0ac1-4c9e-8d9f-1d76bda7e652" />

 For testing purpose we can create and use a Public ECR Repo ( Anyone can pull images from this but only you can upload images via your AWS credentials ).
-If you create Private Repository ( Standard for Production setup) all users,application will need access to your Private ECR repo for pullign the image and you can control this access by Permission Policies.
+If you create Private Repository ( Standard for Production setup) all users,application will need access to your Private ECR repo for pulling the image and you can control this access by Permission Policies.

 <img width="1442" height="309" alt="image" src="https://github.com/user-attachments/assets/85212310-58c0-402a-a503-9e69b7e3e096" />